 If you still see this message after clicking the link, then your browser settings are likely set to not allow cookies.
 Please try enabling cookies.
 You can find instructions at https://www.whatismybrowser.com/guides/how-to-enable-cookies/auto.

 We are excited for race day, and planning for an epic day.
 This is a rain or shine event, please plan for all weather conditions.
 Be over-prepared, and use your gear check and special needs bags as needed.

 Due to the nature of the course and riding on highways and freeways, we recommend and strongly encourage to not ride with headphones or earbuds in during the event.
 This will allow you to hear oncoming riders, traffic, directions from volunteers, and overall return to the finish line safely.

-Cell phone reception is difficult to receive in some parts of the course.
+Cell phone reception is poor in some parts of the course.
 If you lose cell phone service and need immediate assistance on the course, every volunteer and course support vehicle will have radio communications.
 If you lose cell phone service your Ride with GPS or other map system may disconnect but it will reconnect and reroute once you've maintained cell service again.

-The courses will be well marked at all the major turns but we strongly suggest the use of a GPS or use of Ride with GPS on your smartphone for additional wayfinding.
+The courses will be well marked at all the major turns but we suggest the use of a GPS or use of Ride with GPS on your smartphone for additional confidence in way-finding.

 Aid stations will be scattered along the course.
-Aid Stations will be stocked with water, electrolyte drinks, assorted fruit, cookies, bagels, and granola bars.
-Additionally, Aid Station 2 at Mile 39 will be serving a breakfast sandwiches, use your tear tag on your jersey bib number to get your sandwich.
+Aid Stations will be stocked with water, electrolyte drinks, assorted fruit, and bars.
+Additionally, the Harrison Aid station will be serving some breakfast and lunch food options.
+Use your tear tag on your jersey bib number to get your food at the food stop.